Sakimori/matteo-the-prestige/README.md

     - Pauses the specified league after the current series finishes until the league is started again with m;startleague.
   - m;leagueseasonreset [league name]
     - Completely scraps the given league's current season, resetting everything to day 1 of the current season.
 Make sure to use m;startleague again to restart the season afterwards.
-- General commands (all of these can be used by anyone):
+- General Commands (all of these can be used by anyone):
   - m;leaguestandings [league name] --season #/-s #
     - Displays the current standings for the specified league.
 	- By default this will display the standings for the current season but if the --season #/-s # flag is set it will instead display the standings for the #th season instead for viewing historical standings.